Property aside, a car can be one of the largest investments you make.

 5. Monitor your driving

-Careful driving can also save you money through monitoring fuel consumption.
+Careful driving can also save you money by monitoring fuel consumption.

 Avoid harsh, sharp acceleration and braking, maintain a steady speed, and keep an eye on the traffic ahead to prevent having to stop and start consistently.